-Soon after Adam and Eve had fallen into sin, God himself came down to earth and he met with them.
-Even while he sustained our first parents in their spiritually dead state, God dealt with them in his mercy in the Garden of Eden—instead of summoning them to stand before him in the “high court” of heaven.
+Soon after Adam and Eve had fallen into sin, God himself came down to earth and met with them.
+Even while he sustained our first parents in their spiritually dead state, God came and dealt with them in the Garden of Eden—instead of summoning them to stand before him in the “high court” of heaven.

-Instead of bringing the full death upon them that day, God himself (in the person of the pre-incarnate Son of God) ministered as a high priest and sacrificed animals—killing the animals instead of mankind’s first parents; and he clothed them with their skins.
-These animals of course, like the prescribed sacrifices in the ceremonial law that was given later, were symbolic types1 of the Lord Jesus Christ, the “Lamb slain from the foundation of the world” (Revelation 13:8).
-And as the author of the Epistle to the Hebrews affirms, “…it is not possible that the blood of bulls and of goats [or any other animal] should take away sins” (Hebrews 10:4).
+These animals of course, like the prescribed sacrifices in the ceremonial law that was given later, were symbolic types2 of the Lord Jesus Christ, the “Lamb slain from the foundation of the world” (Revelation 13.8).
+And as the author of the Epistle to the Hebrews3 affirms, “…it is not possible that the blood of bulls and of goats should take away sins” (Hebrews 10.4).

 So then, was Christ’s blood shed for the remission of their sins?

-Did God restored their souls?
-Did he convince them of their sins, of his righteousness and of the judgment that they deserved, and grant them repentance unto life?
-And did he translate them from the kingdom of darkness to the kingdom of his dear Son (Psalms 23:3; John 16:8; Acts 11:18; Col 1:13)?
-Did they believe the Protoevengelion?
+Did God send the Holy Spirit to convince Adam and Eve of their sins, of his righteousness and of the judgment that they deserved?
+Did he grant them faith in the Saviour, and repentance unto life?
+And did he translate them from the kingdom of darkness to the kingdom of his dear Son (John 16.8; Acts 11.18; Colossians 1.13)?
+Did they believe the protoevengelion?

-Adam gave his wife her name: Eve,2 the “mother of all living” (Genesis 3:20).
-It seems that Adam gave this name to his wife even though, only a short while before, they had “surely died” as God had solemnly promised.
-(However, sometimes Old Testament historical events are not written in chronological order, so maybe we can’t be sure whether it was before or after.)
+Adam gave his wife her name: Eve,5 the “mother of all living” (Genesis 3.20).
+It seems that Adam gave this name to his wife even though, only a short while before, they had both “surely died” as God had solemnly promised.
+(However, sometimes Old Testament historical events are not recorded in chronological order, so maybe we can’t be sure whether it was before or after.)

-Was this a profession of faith form a born-again man, assured that his wife had also been born again?
-Did Adam now believe that God would indeed, as he had promised, raise up a “seed” to the woman who would defeat the Devil, that “old serpent”, that “murderer from the beginning” (Genesis 3:15; John 8:44; Revelation 12:9)?
+Was this a profession of faith from a born-again man, assured that his wife had also been born again?
+Did Adam now believe that God would indeed, as he had promised, raise up a “seed” to the woman who would defeat the Devil, that “old serpent,” that “murderer from the beginning” (Genesis 3.15; John 8.44; Revelation 12.9)?

-Was Eve’s naming of her son Cain3 a testimony of her faith?
-“And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD (Genesis 4:1).
+Was Eve’s naming of her son Cain6 a testimony of her faith?
+“And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD” (Genesis 4.1).
 Did Eve wonder whether her firstborn, whom God had providentially enabled her to bear, would be that promised God-provided “seed”?
-But what sadness must have been in the hearts of both his parents when Cain went his evil, murderous way (see Genesis 4:12-16; compare Jude 11.)
+But what sadness must have been in the hearts of both his parents when Cain went his evil, murderous way (see Genesis 4.12-16; compare Jude 11.)

-Maybe we can only hope Adam and Eve trusted “the LORD,” the covenant-keeping Jehovah, to save their souls when he visited them himself and sacramentally clothed them with coats of skins.
+Maybe we can only hope that Adam and Eve trusted “the LORD,” the covenant-keeping Jehovah,7 to save their souls when he visited them himself and sacramentally clothed them with coats of skins.

 But what of yourself?
-Do you believe the Evangel—the Gospel promised in the protoevangelion?
+Do you believe the gospel promised in the protoevangelion?

-- The Biblical doctrine we call typology identifies persons, events, or institutions in the redemptive history of the Old Testament that prefigure a corresponding but greater reality in the New Testament.
-Usually types have to do with the Person, offices or work of Christ.
-For example, the Passover lamb in Exodus served as a type or symbol of our Lord and Saviour, who would later come as a sacrifice for the atonement of our sins.
-We get our word type from Romans 5:14, there the word “figure” in the phrase “[Adam] is the figure of him who was to come [i.e. Christ]” translates the Greek word τύπος (tupos).
-Other words used to describe the same method of interpretation are “example” (Hebrews 8:5), “shadow” (Colossians 2:17; Hebrews 8:5; 10:1), “signifying” (Hebrews 9:8), and “figure” again (Hebrews 9:9, translating the Greek word more often transliterated parable (παραβολή)).↩
+The Biblical doctrine we call typology identifies persons, events, or institutions in the Old Testament that prefigure and teach us concerning the corresponding reality in the New Testament.
+Usually types have to do with the Person, offices or work of the Lord Jesus Christ.
+For example, the Passover lamb in Exodus served as a type or symbol of our Saviour, who would later come as a sacrifice for the atonement of our sins.
+We get our word type in this connection from Romans 5:14, where the word is translated “figure” in the phrase “[Adam] is the figure of him who was to come [i.e. Christ]” translates The New Testament Greek word τύπος, tupos (Strong’s Concordance, Greek Dictionary, number 5179).
+Other words used to describe the same method of interpretation are “example” (Hebrews 8:5), “shadow” (Colossians 2:17; Hebrews 8:5; 10:1), “signifying” (Hebrews 9:8), and “figure” (Hebrews 9:9)—here figure translates the Greek word more often transliterated parable (παραβολή, Greek 3850). ↩︎